sameermujahid/job-analysis/README.md

 - **Experience and Role**: DevOps Engineer roles often require higher experience (up to 14 years), while Full Stack Developer roles frequently hire less experienced candidates.

 ---

-This enhanced version ensures clarity, coherence, and comprehensive coverage of all aspects of the analysis while maintaining a professional tone.